johannschopplich/kirby-headless-starter/README.md

 ### KQL

-> ℹ️ The KQL endpoint `/api/query` stays the same, although it is configured to use a bearer token authentication method.
+A new KQL endpoint supporting caching and bearer token authentication is implemented under `/api/kql`.

 Fetch KQL query results like you always do, but provide an `Authentication` header with your request: